Martyn’s Law introduces security obligations for venues

 • Occupancy and People Counting: Identify how many people are within the HALO location and configure to alert on abnormalities.
 (Only available on HALO 3C-PC)

 • Monitoring Aggression: The HALO can learn to detect abnormal noise levels.
-Therefore, if a fight or an argument begins that could escalate it will pick it up giving security staff the opportunity to intervene so situations do not get out of control.
+Therefore, it is likely to detect if a fight or an argument begins that could escalate.
+This could give security staff the opportunity to intervene so situations do not get out of control.

 • Calls for help: The HALO device also comes preloaded with five spoken keyword phrases related to emergencies/calls for help giving people added protection.